MacMiniVault/Mac-Scripts/unicastarp/unicastarp-README.md

-#READ ME FOR UNICAST ARP CACHE VALIDATION
+#READ ME FOR DISABLING MAVERICK'S UNICAST ARP CACHE VALIDATION
 ===========

 There is a new security function in OS X 10.9 Mavericks that performs validation of the ARP cache.
 Basically, it's trying to attempt to see if the network gateway (router) is being spoofed/redirected.
 Unfortunately it interprets our redundant routers as an issue and causes network performance, lag, and packet loss.